EmotionalLove/ServerChat/CONFIG.md

 Below is a default `chatconfig.yml` file.
 It will be automatically generated on first run.
-Each config option will be commented with it's function.
+Each config option will be commented with its function.

 ```yml
 sleep-percent: 50 # Overrides the sometimes-not-working server.properties value